Learner's permit: Intermediate license

 An intermediate or provisional license allows the driver to drive a vehicle without supervision by a licensed driver.
 Driving is typically permitted during a limited range of mostly daylight hours, as well as to and from school, work and religious activities.
 Some states may require a road test before allowing a learner's permit holder to obtain an intermediate license.

-In order to qualify for a provisional license the applicant must typically be at least the age of 16 and must have previously held a learner's permit for at least six months.
+To qualify for a provisional license the applicant must typically be at least the age of 16 and must have previously held a learner's permit for at least six months.
 These requirements vary by state.
 For example, in Florida the prior period for holding a learner's permit is twelve months.

-In many states the period of driving on a learner's permit is shortened if the applicant is above the age of eighteen.
+In many states, the period of driving on a learner's permit is shortened if the applicant is above the age of eighteen.
 For example, in Oklahoma if a driver is 18 or older a learner's permit must only be held for one month before the driver qualifies for an intermediate license.
 Some states allow drivers over the age of twenty-one to bypass the entire graduated licensing process.
 For example, in Colorado, a driver over the age of twenty-one may apply for and pass the tests for a permit and a full driver's license on the same day and, if successful in passing the tests, may obtain a full driver's license as soon as the driver passes a scheduled driving test.

 Intermediate drivers are normally restricted in their transportation of passengers, especially minor passengers, without supervision.
-In some states, such as California, Nebraska, Oregon, Maine, New York, Florida, Kansas, Illinois, Oklahoma and Arizona, permitted drivers may legally drive family members under the age of 21 without adult supervision if they possess a signed note from a legal guardian.